-When it comes to sexual activity, there are a few things you can do to prevent an infection.
-Hygiene, contraception choice and some other simple habits can help prevent a UTI from starting.
+When it comes to sexual activity, you can do a few things to prevent a UTI.
+Hygiene, contraception choice, and some other simple habits can help prevent a UTI from starting.
 These simple changes go a long way toward helping to prevent a UTI.

 Here are five things you can do to help break the cycle of UTIs and sex.

 1. Clean your genital area before and after sex.

 Hygiene can help remove bacteria present in the genital area before and after sex.
 When you were a child, you were probably taught to wipe from front to back.
 This advice is good for adult women, too.
 When cleaning yourself, use a clean washcloth with soap and water or a disposable cleansing wipe.
 Wipe from front to back to avoid introducing bacteria from the rectal area into the urethra.

 2. Avoid using a diaphragm, spermicide, and spermicide-coated condoms.